baryluk/shelly-exporter/README.md

 - Use `urllib3` or `http.client` directly instead of `requests`
 - Resolve shelly bug 23769, causing 2PM Pro to reboot every few hours or days, depending on frequency of scrapes.
+- When scraping multiple shellies (using multiple target arguments), metrics are not sorted optimally.